boardfish/dissertation/dissertation.md

 <!-- - explain purpose of paper -->
 On this basis, it serves to document universal requirements to bear in mind when developing hardware or software for escape rooms.

+### Acknowledgements

+My deepest thanks to my family, and my friends at University of Sheffield Tea Society, for supporting me this year.
+Thanks also to Andrew Stratton for supervising the project, and to Liam Woff of the Lockup Escape Room in Sheffield for providing helpful insights and allowing me to bring a group to his escape room.
+Finally, thank you to those working in Development at UKCloud for giving me the skills needed to build Blacklight - special mentions to Ben Saunders, Chris Couzens, and Oliver Nye.

 <!-- Contents -->
 \tableofcontents